amicuchu/NintendoClientsWiki/Mario-Kart-8-Track-IDs.md

-Mario Kart 8 uses less random ids to access rankings than donkey kong.
-Here's a list of tracks and their associated category ids.
+These ids are used to access leaderboards.
 Subtract 16 from a track id to obtain the track id for Mario Kart 8 Deluxe.

 | Cup | Track | ID (decimal) |
 | --- | --- | --- |